lowng/arabian-night-game-jam/README.md

 # arabian-night-game-jam
-This repository is created to register for the Arabian Night game jam.
-The game development will begin once the jam officially starts.
-# Arabian Night – Game Jam Registration

-This repository is created for game jam registration purposes only.
+This repository is for our participation in a game jam with the theme Arabian Night.

 ## Theme
 Arabian Night